 2. The Kids Like It

-The second reason we drink jun kombucha is because my kids love this stuff, and it’s so nice to not have to force them to take something that’s healthy for them.
+The second reason we drink jun kombucha is that my kids love this stuff, and it’s so nice to not have to force them to take something that’s healthy for them.

 Are you with me, mama?